giellalt/lang-hdn/hdn.md

 words not necessarily are.
 This group treats arabic numerals as if it were transitive but letters as if it were intransitive.

 * **LEXICON TRAB   ** contains transitive abbreviations

 This lexicon is for abbrs that always have a constituent following it.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/abbreviations.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/stems/abbreviations.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [src/fst/stems/abbreviations.lexc](https://github.com/giellalt/lang-hdn/blob/main/src/fst/stems/abbreviations.lexc)</small>

+---

+Noun inflection
 Northern Haida nouns can inflect for definiteness, reflexive possession and plurality.

 Does Rfx override Pl, or other way around?

 Need to make Massett dialect -ee versions for Indec ending in -aay

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/nouns.lexc)</small># Northern Haida verbal classifiesrs
+<small>This (part of) documentation was generated from [src/fst/affixes/nouns.lexc](https://github.com/giellalt/lang-hdn/blob/main/src/fst/affixes/nouns.lexc)</small>

+---

+# Northern Haida verbal classifiesrs

 There are appr 400 of these, they are pointed to a set of 150 verbs taking classifiers.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/classifiers.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/classifiers.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/classifiers.lexc](https://github.com/giellalt/lang-hdn/blob/main/src/fst/affixes/classifiers.lexc)</small>

+---

+Proper noun inflection
 The Northern Haida language proper nouns inflect in the same cases as regular nouns, but with a colon (ʼ:ʼ) as separator.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/propernouns.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/propernouns.lexc](https://github.com/giellalt/lang-hdn/blob/main/src/fst/affixes/propernouns.lexc)</small>

+---

+Adjective inflection
 The Northern Haida language adjectives compare.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/adjectives.lexc](https://github.com/giellalt/lang-hdn/blob/main/src/fst/affixes/adjectives.lexc)</small>

+---

 Northern Haida verb affixes

 LEXICON CLASS-AA

 LEXICON CLASS-AAL

 LEXICON CLASS-AAL-INFL